Kaelygon/ukaelAudio/style.md

 ```

+Global variables and macros are found in include/kaelygon/global. kaelMacros*.h is the only exception with kael- prefix.
+It contains debug macros and few constants like clock speed.
+These should be later stored in some other opaque type or loaded from memory.

 Global variables, macros, enumerators are UPPER_SNAKE_CASE
 Functions and variable names that are limited to the implementation file are marked with underscore ```_```
 Arguments never have underscore and are in written camelCase